vcj/vcj.github.io/index.md

 ### November 1: Points

 <img src="images/1 - points v2.jpg?raw=true"/>
- I actually made this one on October 1st...too excited for the challenge I guess.
+ Actually made this one on October 1st...too excited for the challenge I guess.
+Ah well.
  <br><br>
  Data from <a href="https://octo.dc.gov/service/dc-gis-services">DC GIS</a>.
 Typeface is <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>.